1stage/Aquarius-MX/src/rom/v2-0/README.md

 ` PSET (40,36),3 `
 > Draws a yellow pixel at the center of the screen.

-` PSET (-10,8) `
+` PSET STEP (-10,8) `
-> Draws a pixel at 10 points to the left of and 10 points below the last referenced Coordinates.
+> Draws a pixel at 10 points to the left of and 8 points below the last referenced Coordinates.

 ---
 ## PSG